joshuadavidnelson/scripts-to-footer/readme.txt

 == Changelog ==

+= 0.6.3 =
+Moved the 'set_header_scripts' function into a 'wp_head' add_action to allow for conditional checks to work within the 'stf_exclude_scripts' filter.

 = 0.6.2 =
 Added support for disabling plugin on 404 pages, thanks to Alex (@piscis on GitHub)